 Gael Breton is the founder of Authority Hacker, the place to learn how to build ethical authority publishing businesses without B.S.
-Authority Hacker also field tests most popular marketing tools in real life (like keyword tools for example).
+Authority Hacker also field tests most popular marketing tools in real life.

-What if you don’t get the testimonial you want first time round?
+What if you don’t get the testimonial you want the first time around?
 Gael Breton shares his follow-up technique:

 3. Improve, Then Ask Again